Zero population growth: Reaching zero population growth

+Zero Population Growth by Continents

+Asia

-China is the largest country by population in the world, having some 1.4 billion people (as of 2021).
-China is expected to have a zero population growth rate by 2031.
+China is the second largest country in the world by population, with a population over 1.4 billion.
+China reached a population plateau (zero growth) in 2022.
 China's population growth has slowed since the beginning of this century.
 This has been mostly the result of China's economic growth and increasing living standards.
 However, many demographers also credit China's family planning policy, formulated in the early 1970s, that encouraged late marriages, late childbearing, and the use of contraceptives, and after 1980 limited most urban couples to one child and most rural couples to two children.

 According to government projections, the long-term effect of these policies will be a reduction of the working-age population to 700 million by 2050 vs 925 million in 2011, a decline of 24%.
 In November 2013, a relaxation of the one-child policy was announced amid unpopularity and the forecast of a reduced labor pool and support for an aging population.

+South Korea has the lowest fertility rate at 0.68 for 2024.
+The low fertility rate was caused by the pay disparities against female workers and long workweek and competitive job market that posed pressure against childbirth and parenting.

+Oceania

+Three of the five fastest declining populations locate in Oceania, including Cook Islands, Marshall Islands, and North Mariana Islands.
+Due to the harsh living environments and natural disasters caused by climate change, people from these islands seek migration to larger nations.